A Netflix way of life

 Netflix is not only taking customers away from cable companies, but also it doesn’t abide by the same rules as they do.

-Television networks such as HBO, Showtime and Starz, who are mandated to report their ratings, are growing increasingly annoyed by Netflix’s refusal to publish its ratings.
+Television networks such as HBO, Showtime and Starz, which are mandated to report their ratings, are growing increasingly annoyed by Netflix’s refusal to publish its ratings.

 Last December at the UBS Global Media and Communications Conference in New York City, Harvey Weinstein, co-founder of Miramax Films and co-chairman of The Weinstein Company, interviewed Netflix’s Chief Content Officer Ted Sarandos.